Mitsuko Tabe: Anger of Fishes (Gyozoku no Ikari, 魚族の怒り) (1957)

 Beginning in 1957, Tabe created multiple marine-themed paintings, including Fish 1 & 2 (Gyozoku 1 & 2, 1957), Conversation by the Sea 1 & 2 (Umi de no hanashi 1 & 2, 1957), and the best known one, Anger of Fishes (Gyozoku no Ikari, 1957).
-Detailing her interest in this subject matter, Tabe puts, “I’ve made fish a theme of mine.
-It’s something that started when I began to feel a fascination with a biology, an ecology, other than the human one.
-The forms of fish and shells, when you really concentrate on them, don’t make any single stable form.
-In their wet sliminess we can receive and feel them in any way we choose.
-They’re also full of irony and humor.
-My aim is to capture what is so hard to capture, swimming around freely.”Mitsuko, Tabe, “Gyozoku,” Kyushu-ha 2 (December 1957), p.6, cited in Jesty, Justin, “Chapter 13: Kyushu-ha’s Art,” in Art and Engagement in Early Postwar Japan (Ithaca, NY: Cornell University Press, 2018), p.
-229-230.In making these paintings, Tabe sought to explore the fecundity of nonhuman ecology and attempted to visualize the motion and even unpredictability of marine lives.
+Detailing her interest in this subject matter, Tabe said:

+In making these paintings, Tabe sought to explore the fecundity of nonhuman ecology and attempted to visualize the motion and even unpredictability of marine lives.
 Employing asphalt and oil paint to create thick texture — a signature style of Kyūshū-ha members’ work — Tabe staged an energized blast of abstracted shapes and colors to represent the presumed emotion of the fish.
 Clumps of hexagonal grid lines explode from the center resemble schools of angered, recalcitrant fish, seemingly crushed by a great force from above.
 With the rusting red, the rough surface exhibit sandstone-like quality.
 Tabe also used cross-sections of a bamboo broom handle to make rings and stuck them to the canvas with tar.
 The use of both industrial and organic materials reflects Tabe's environmentalist concern, making the painting an early example of the artist’s social consciousness.
 Anger of Fishes won the Asahi Silver Prize at the 3rd Western Women's Art Exhibition (1959) and the Gold Prize at the 3rd Western Japan Western-style Painting Newcomer's Excellence Exhibition (1960), and was exhibited in the 2nd Kyushu Independent Exhibition organized by the Nishinippon Shimbun.